HL7/fhir/source/patient/$merge-notes.md

-There must be at least 1 source patient/patient-identifier parameter and at least 1 target patient/patient-identifier parameter
+There must be exactly 1 source patient, which may  be identified by either the source-patient or source-patient-identifier parameters.
+Similarly, there must be exactly 1 target patient, identified by either the target-patient or target-patient-identifier parameters.
+In both cases, either a reference to the patient or a list of identifiers that can be used to identify the patient may be provided, but not both.

 The result-patient.id must be the same as the target patient reference (if the patient reference is provided as an input parameter)